 The importance of prayer.
-With God, everything revolves around relationship.
+With God, everything revolves around relationships.
 God desires you to know Him, to love Him, and to make Him the number one priority of your life.
-While He desires our service, it falls a distant second to relationship.
+While He desires our service, it falls a distant second to a relationship.

 If you at too busy to pray, you are simply too busy.
 Jesus is not impressed with our college degrees, how many books we have written or what positions we hold in the church – not if they come at the expense of our prayer time and relationship with Him.
 He wants to talk to us in that still small voice and hear us express our problems and needs.
 He desires our worship and devotion.
 He wants our heart above all else (Ps.
 27:4; 1 Cor.
 13:3).

 Great prayer warriors often talk of their prayer journey.
-Over time God leads them to that place of deep communion and devotion, a journeys that takes time and persistence.
+Over time God leads them to that place of deep communion and devotion, a journey that takes time and persistence.

 Make a commitment to daily prayer.
 Force the flesh daily to obey what you know is right in the Spirit.
 Then observe how your flesh will soon submit to God and your passion to pray will grow.

-God is more Interested in consistency than quantity or quality.
+God is more interested in consistency than quantity or quality.
 We are not ignorant of Satan’s devices.
-He will tell you that if you are not praying an hour a day, you are wasting your time.
+He will tell you that if you are not praying for an hour a day, you are wasting your time.
 So you start with an hour or more.
 You struggle.
-It’s challenging to pray an hour!
+It’s challenging to pray for an hour!
 So you become discouraged and finally quit; that’s what the devil intended.

 You must learn to walk before you run.
 An athlete does not start by pressing 300 pounds.
 He starts with 75 pounds and builds from there.
 Satan will press you to do more than you are able, knowing you will soon quit.
 Therefore understand this: God is more interested in your daily prayer being consistent than He is in the quantity or quality of your prayer.
 Focus on praying five minutes a day, but do it seven days a week at a set time and place (Ps.
 55:17).
 It will soon grow to ten minutes, then twenty.
 Before you know it, the time flies past and you are praying an hour or more and the quality of your prayer time will grow as well.
 Focus on consistency.
 Pray every day.
 God rewards faithfulness.
 The quantity and quality will soon come.